Does it have a free software boot firmware so as to be able to meet the FSF’s “Respects Your Freedom” criteria:

 Will current PowerPC GNU/Linux distributions run on this PowerPC notebook?

-- Yes, linux kernel already have support for the PowerPC CPU chosen for this notebook.
-Some work is needed for the integration, in particular related to the U-boot customization and bootloader details.
+- Yes, the Linux kernel already supports for the PowerPC CPU chosen for this notebook.
+Some work is needed for the integration, in particular related to the U-boot customization and the bootloader details.